No, this is not about mail of the electronic sort.

 The stamps are used for items packaged in the standard regular envelope sizes of C5, C6 and DL, and for postcards that fall under the standard mail condition that they are in card form or that do not exceed 240 millimetre (mm) x 162 millimetre (mm) with a paper quality of at least 230 gsm or grams per square metre.

-Yes, Long Term Pass Services are available at 27 selected post offices listed here after necessary arrangements have been made — note that there is a $20 service fee payable to SingPost for each LTVP application or renewal.
-Or, if you need to submit any applications for passes to the Ministry of Manpower (MOM), you can also do so for the following passes at any the post offices island-wide.
+Yes, Long Term Pass Services (LTP) are available at 26 selected post offices listed here after necessary arrangements have been made — note that there is a $6 service fee payable to SingPost for each LTP collection.

 Here are some simple dos and don’ts for posting items in Singapore.